Fonts in Safari, Google Chrome, Outlook, Mac Mail or other applications display incorrectly when Suitcase Fusion is running.

-1) Deactivate all Arial and Helvetica Fonts in your Suitcase Fusion Font Library/Libraries
+1) Deactivate all Arial and Helvetica Fonts in your Suitcase Fusion Font Libraries

-If a duplicate Helvetica or Arial Regular (Postscript name = ArialMT) exists and your Font Library/Libraries and your System Fonts folder, you will encounter issues where fonts show as questions marks "?" when activated.
+If a duplicate Helvetica or Arial Regular (Postscript name = ArialMT) exists in your Font Libraries and your System Fonts folder, you will encounter issues where fonts show as questions marks ? when activated.

 2) Deactivate all Fonts in your Suitcase Font Library

 If duplicate fonts exist in your Font Library and your System Fonts folder, then you will encounter issues where fonts show as questions marks ?.